If you're dreaming of a magical holiday experience, then look no further than the enchanting Christmas markets in Düsseldorf!

 The Christmas markets in Düsseldorf start a bit earlier than in other parts of Germany.

-in 2023, the Düsseldorf Christmas Market is scheduled to take place from November 23rd to December 30th, creating a festive atmosphere throughout the holiday season.
+In 2023, the Düsseldorf Christmas Market is scheduled to take place from November 23rd to December 30th, creating a festive atmosphere throughout the holiday season.

 Düsseldorf Christmas Market Food (and Drinks!)
 You Need to Try